 - Organising workshops and presentations on mental health, anxiety, resilience and 5 steps to wellbeing.
-Work closely with BCW and MHST regarding specific workshops. - Share ideas about how parents and carers can support positive mental health in their children. - Make our emotional wellbeing and mental health policy easily accessible to parents. - Keep parents informed about the mental health topics taught in PSHE and share ideas for extending and exploring this at home
+Work closely with Broxbourne Cheshunt and Waltham Cross School's Partnership (BCW) and the Mental Health Support Team (MHST) regarding specific workshops. - Share ideas about how parents and carers can support positive mental health in their children. - Make our emotional wellbeing and mental health policy easily accessible to parents. - Keep parents informed about the mental health topics taught in PSHE and share ideas for extending and exploring this at home.